How do we make money?

-On 1 March 2016, we announced an industry-first standard pricing model for our health insurance comparison service.
-Under the new model, all our partner funds pay the same fee for the service we provide.
+Compare the Market has an industry-first standard pricing model for our health insurance comparison service.
+Under this model, all our partner funds pay the same fee for the service we provide.

-The reason we’ve moved to a standard pricing model is because we want to be completely transparent about how we get paid.
-Once our customers know that we get paid the same amount, no matter which health fund they purchase a policy with, then they will understand that when we recommend a health insurance policy to them based solely on their individual requirements and needs.
+We chose a standard pricing model because we want to be completely transparent about how we get paid.
+For all products other than Gold hospital insurance, we get paid the same amount no matter which health fund our customers purchase a policy with.
+They know that when we recommend a health insurance policy to them, it’s based solely on their individual requirements and needs.

-We pride ourselves on the integrity of our comparison service so it is critically important to us that the way we make money doesn’t affect the impartiality of the service we provide to our customers.
+We pride ourselves on the integrity of our comparison service, so it’s critically important to us that the way we make money doesn’t affect the impartiality of the service we provide to our customers.

 How does our comparison service work?

-Private health insurance is complicated and choosing the right policy is often difficult and time consuming.
-Our comparison services aims to make that process easier and faster, giving our customers peace of mind that they have made the right decision.
-Our comparison service also helps cost-conscious customers shop around for a better deal or highlights certain expensive product features that a customer may be willing to forego to save money.
+Private health insurance can be complicated, and choosing the right policy is often difficult and time-consuming.
+Our comparison service aims to make that process easier and faster, giving our customers peace of mind that they have made the right decision.
+The service also helps cost-conscious customers shop around for a better deal or highlight certain expensive product features that they may be willing to forego to save money.

-Almost all of our customers begin their journey with us via our website so we provide a website experience that allows our customers to decide what factors are important to them and then browse through matching policies.
-Some of our customers then proceed and buy their health insurance through our website but we find the majority of our customers prefer further assistance over the phone from one of our trained health insurance specialists.
+Almost all of our customers begin their journey with us via our website, so we provide an online experience that allows our customers to decide what factors are important to them and then browse through matching policies.
+Some of our customers then proceed and buy their health insurance through our website; still, we find that many of our customers prefer further assistance over the phone from one of our trained health insurance specialists.

-Many customers don’t know the finer details of health insurance when they first visit our website so we ask a few basic questions to begin narrowing down the set of potential policies that may best suit them.
-For example, we ask:
+Many customers don’t know the finer details of health insurance when they first visit our website, so we ask a few basic questions to begin narrowing down the set of potential policies that may best suit them.
+For example, we ask for your:

-- Age because certain Government loadings and entitlements may apply depending on your age; and
+- Age, because certain government loadings and entitlements may apply depending on your age.

-- Family status because different health insurance policies are available depending on whether you are single versus a couple or whether you have kids.
+- Family status, because different health insurance policies are available depending on whether you’re single, part of a couple and whether you have kids.

-We also ask whether there are any medical needs which are particularly important.
+We also ask whether there are any medical needs that are particularly important.
 For example:

-- For hospital cover, are there any major procedures you want to be covered for, such as heart surgery, dialysis, etc.?
+- For hospital cover, are there any major procedures you want to be covered for? (e.g. surgery, joint replacements or dialysis).

-- For extras cover, what services are you likely to use, such as dental, physiotherapy, etc.?
+- For extras cover, what services are you likely to use? (e.g. dental, optical or physiotherapy).

-If you identify a particular medical need as being important to you then we’ll only show you policies that cover those things.
-Those policies may also cover other medical needs that you didn’t ask for but you can take those sorts of things into account when doing your final comparison and making your purchasing decision.
+If there’s a particular medical need that’s important to you, we’ll only show you policies that cover those things.
+Those policies may also cover other medical needs that you didn’t ask for, but you can take those sorts of things into account when making your final comparison and purchasing decision.

 What proportion of the health insurance market do we compare?

-There are 33 registered private health insurance companies in Australia (we call them “Funds”).
+There are 37 registered private health insurance companies in Australia (known as funds) as of October 2022.

-We currently compare products from thirteen Funds and our ambition is to have all Funds represented in our comparison service.
-We have a commercial relationship with our thirteen partner funds which means we receive a commission each time one of our customers becomes a member of one of our partner funds.
+Our ambition is to have all funds represented in our comparison service; we currently have a commercial relationship with our partner funds, which means we receive a commission each time one of our customers becomes a member.

-We are working hard to welcome on board all Funds that are not currently part of our comparison service and hope to have good news on that front for our customers in the future.
+We’re working hard to welcome all funds that aren’t currently part of our comparison service on board and hope to have good news on that front for our customers in the future.